ctlee/BioChemCoRe-2018/docs/pages/clustering.md

 3. Now right click on the trajectory name in the VMD main menu.
 4. Select "Save Coordinates..."
 5. In the "Selected Atoms" field, type `protein` or whatever selection of atoms you want to cluster.

-{% include tip.html content="If you have too many frames, you might choose a Stride larger than the default value 1 (which means including all frames) while saving your trajectory in VMD.
-And if you do, make sure you take note of your Stride value." %}

 6. Click on the "Save..." button and save the PDB file trajectory.pdb
 7. Now we need to edit the trajectory.pdb file to be Gromacs-compatible.
 First, we need to delete the VMD-generated header.
 Second, we need to replace the `END` delimiters used by VMD to separate frames by the `ENDMDL` delimiters that Gromacs uses.
 These two things could be done by any text editor, but it will be faster to do by running command lines like below in your terminal.